The Petition Process

 - Contact the Program Analyst assigned to their case to address any questions/concerns

-- Come to drop-in office hours Monday-Friday from 10am-12pm and 2pm-4pm in the Housing Assistance Center on the 6th Floor
+- Come to drop-in office hours Mondays & Wednesdays from 9am-12noon or Tuesdays & Thursdays from 10am-12pm and 2pm-4pm in the Housing Assistance Center on the 6th Floor.
+There are NO drop in hours on Fridays.

 - To schedule an appointment, contact the Rent Adjustment Program office at (510) 238-3721